 Saoirse Ronan: ‘Alcoholism isn’t only a problem for middle-aged men’

-Saoirse Ronan’s new film, The Outrun, opens in Irish cinemas this week.
+Saoirse Ronan’s new film, The Outrun, opened in Irish cinemas earlier this month.
 We caught up with the Oscar-nominated actor to discuss the project and whether she thinks attitudes to alcohol are changing for the better.

 Based on a best-selling memoir by Scottish journalist Amy Liptrot, the film stars Saoirse Ronan as Rona, a 29-year-old woman who returns to her remote home in the Orkney Islands after a decade away in London.
 A recovering alcoholic, she’s sober but lonely and tries to suppress her memory of the events which set her on this journey of recovery.